1976 NBA Finals: Game 6

 The first half was a defensive struggle.
-Each team scored 20 points in the first quarter, then Boston scored 18 in the second while holding the Suns to 13.
-Keith Erickson, a key Suns' reserve, had attempted to play at the start of the second period, but reinjured his sprained ankle and never returned.
+Tied after the first quarter at 20 points each, Boston scored 18 in the second quarter while holding the Suns to 13.
+Suns reserve Keith Erickson attempted to play at the start of the second quarter but reinjured his sprained ankle and never returned.
 After falling behind by 11, Phoenix caught up again in the third and took a 67–66 lead on a Ricky Sobers free throw with 7:25 left in the game.

-But the Celtic heroes of old (Dave Cowens, John Havlicek) and new (Charlie Scott) took control from there.
-Havlicek hit two free throws; then Cowens stole the ball, drove, scored, drew the foul and made the foul shot for a three-point play.
-Cowens then scored two baskets and Havlicek another to put it away.
+But the Celtic responded and took control.
+Havlicek hit two free throws, then Cowens stole got a steal and immediately scored while drawing a foul.
+He made the ensuing free throw for a three-point play.
+Cowens then scored twice and Havlicek another to put the game away.
 Scott had three steals during the run and finished with 25 points and 11 rebounds, ending a series-long 11-for-44 shooting slump.
 During the run, Phoenix's only response was four free throws.
 The Celtics rode their surge to an 87–80 win and their 13th championship.

 Jo Jo White scored 15 points, giving him 130 points in six games, and was named the series MVP.
 John Havlicek celebrated his eighth and final NBA title as a Celtic.